zycyc/MemoryUpdate/README.md

-# MemoryUpdate: Memory-Augmented Reinforcement Learning for LLMs
+# memupdate: Memory-Augmented Reinforcement Learning for LLMs

-MemoryUpdate trains LLM agents to autonomously optimize memory databases through multi-turn tool interactions using reinforcement learning.
+memupdate trains LLM agents to autonomously optimize memory databases through multi-turn tool interactions using reinforcement learning.
 The system uses GRPO (w/ a bag of tricks from followup work like Dr. GRPO, DeepSWE, etc.) with distributed training via Ray, SGLang, and FSDP on the LoCoMo dataset.

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)